Who Will Walk the 2026 Oscars Red Carpet?

 Photo By - REUTERS

-As we approach the 98th Academy Awards this March, speculation as to who will be walking the red carpet is proving almost as volatile as the battle for Best Picture.
+As we approach the 98th Academy Awards later this month, speculation as to who will be walking the red carpet is proving almost as volatile as the battle for Best Picture.

 On the Kalshi Oscars prediction markets, traders are buying ‘Yes’ and ‘No’ contracts on who will show up, a newly opened market that’s already seen massive swings in prices.